gitlabhq/gitlabhq/doc/administration/audit_events.md

 There are two kinds of events logged:

-- Events scoped to the group or project, used by group / project owners to loop up who made what change
+- Events scoped to the group or project, used by group / project managers to loop up who made what change
-- Events scoped to the whole GitLab instance, used by the Compliance team to perform formal audits
+- Events scoped to the whole GitLab instance, used by your Compliance team to perform formal audits

 ### Group events